 In most cases of broken trust, the roles get easily assigned.

 There’s a person who broke the trust – the villain, and the victim, a person who suffers the consequences of the transgression.

-A villain then shows remorse and does whatever is possible to regain the trust and earn forgiveness of the victim.
-On the other side, it’s the victim who defines the path of rebuilding trust, because the forgiveness is in their hands only.
-It’s the victim who is allowed to have and express strong emotions, when the villain is denied the opportunity to do so.
+A villain then shows remorse and does whatever is possible to regain the trust and earn the forgiveness of the victim.
+On the other side, it’s the victim who defines the path of rebuilding trust because the forgiveness is in their hands only.
+It’s the victim who is allowed to have and express strong emotions when the villain is denied the opportunity to do so.
 The villain has no rights; the victim has all of them.

 Path to Recovery of Trust

 Recovery is challenging.
 Wounds heal at a different pace and require attention and care.
 Think of this path as a journey of self-understanding and relational-awareness, through which you will learn a lot about yourself and your partner.

 In every challenge, there is a potential for growth.